keboola/developers-docs/extend/common-interface/folders.md

 ## Exchanging Data via S3
 The application may also exchange data with Storage [using Amazon S3](https://aws.amazon.com/documentation/s3/).
 In this case, the data folders contain only [manifest files](/extend/common-interface/manifest-files/) and not the actual data.
-This mode of operation can be enabled by setting the `staging_storage` option to `S3` during [application registration](/extend/registration/).
+This mode of operation can be enabled by setting the `staging_storage` option to `S3` during the [application registration](/extend/registration/).
 If this option is enabled, all the data folders will contain only manifest files, extended with an additional [`s3` section](/extend/common-interface/manifest-files/#s3-section).

-Note: Exchanging data via S3 is currently only available for input mapping.
+**Note**: Exchanging data via S3 is currently only available for input mapping.